viperdan-org/agent-framework-demo/index.md

 **Summary:** *Use Agent Framework on Functions when you need fine-grained control, custom orchestration logic, multi-cloud flexibility, and you have the coding expertise to manage it.*

-### Azure AI Foundry Agent Service
+### Microsoft Foundry Agent Service

 This is the **fully managed platform** option.
-It's a service in Azure (part of *Azure AI Foundry*) where you can deploy agents without worrying about the underlying servers or scaling.
+It's a service in Azure (part of *Microsoft Foundry*) where you can deploy agents without worrying about the underlying servers or scaling.

 **Choose this when the customer:**
 - **Prioritizes ease of deployment, built-in scalability, and ecosystem integration** over customization
 - Just wants agents to run and coordinate with minimal code
 - Wants to manage agents through a UI
-- Is already invested in Azure AI Foundry
+- Is already invested in Microsoft Foundry

 This provides *one-click deployment, auto-scaling, monitoring dashboards, compliance features out-of-the-box*.
 It's also tightly integrated with other Foundry components (like the model catalog, vector store, etc.).